ItsEthanH/stitch-starter/src/_kit/instructions/5-pages.md

 - permalink: Filepath for the page.
 Otherwise, it will render as /pages/page-slug\
 - eleventyNavigation:\
   key: How you want the page to appear in the navigation\
-  parent: Define another page's key here to create a dropdown (as long as the dropdown styles are carried over)\
   order: The order, from lowest to highest, that the pages will appear\

 <!--  -->